The Not-too-Distant Future of Procurement

 Building a Technical/StrategicProcurement Team

-According to the U.S. Bureau of Labor Statistics, logistician (those that manage how a product is acquired, allocated, and delivered) employment rates are projected to grow 30 percent from 2020 to 2030.
+According to the U.S. Bureau of Labor Statistics, logistician (those who manage how a product is acquired, allocated, and delivered) employment rates are projected to grow 30 percent from 2020 to 2030.
 However, putting a team together in the current environment is not an easy feat.
-While figuring out how to react to the pandemic and supply chain chaos, it became clear that implementing better ways of doing things and making sense of data in real-time was critical.
+While figuring out how to react to the pandemic and supply chain chaos, it became clear that implementing better ways of doing things and making sense of data in real time was critical.
 Many existing procurement teams were just not up to the task.
 The power of technology would drive skills that rose in importance across every segment of the procurement ecosystem.

 So, the procurement teams of the future will require: